 Launched in late July 2008, the site monitors more than 75 different feeds, including dedicated DUI blogs as well as criminal law blogs that have been filtered to only include posts that contain the term DUI or DWI.
 We want to see that number grow!
 If you know of another lawyer who blogs on DUI law, please drop a line to Steve Matthews or Phoenix, Arizona DUI lawyer Lawrence Koplow – we’d be happy to add them to include them.

 The Canadian Law Blogs List was first published in September 2005 on the Vancouver Law Librarian Blog by Steve Matthews.
-Stem Legal is proud to continue the open spirit of the original list as it moves forward at lawblogs.ca with approximately 300 Canadian legal blogs.
+Stem Legal is proud to continue the open spirit of the original list as it moves forward at lawblogs.ca with close to 500 Canadian legal blogs.

 The Canadian Law Blogs List is an open directory with free listings available to any Canadian blogging lawyer, law librarian, marketer, IT professional, or paralegal.
-If you or someone you know publishes a blog that fits this description, please let us know.
+If you or someone you know publishes a blog that meets our submission guidelines, please let us know.

 There are lots of great Canadian law blogs out there, and this website is a showcase of our local Canadian talent.
 The Clawbies have grown from a one-man operation in 2006 to a three-judge panel (Steve Matthews, Jordan Furlong, and Simon Fodden) in 2011.

 The Clawbies run every December, with final results released on New Year’s Eve.
 Although the awards celebrate the year’s most notable Canadian legal industry bloggers, we emphasize that the most important part of the process is the nominations, which are social-media based and open to blog readers in Canada, the US, and beyond.
 We hope you’ll take part!